Tenerife - Do & See

 Do you remember Thor Heyerdahl?
 Since 1994, the adventurous Norwegian lived in the east of Tenerife.
 He had been drawn there by the pyramids at Güimar.
 Before he passed away in Italy in the year of 2002, he had created a visitor centre next door to the ruins.
 Local archaeologists believe that the stepped pyramids, which Heyerdahl’s theories are based on, are of the same kind as those in Egypt, Mexico and Peru.

 Aqualand Costa Adeje

-This family water park is unique in the Canary Islands, with superb dolphin shows and with two parks in one.
+This family water park is unique in the Canary Islands.
+Here you can enjoy superb dolphin shows and two parks in one.
 This is a place to spend a whole day.

-75,000 square metres of jungle and over 500 animals together, creates this dazzling eco system in the south of Tenerife.
+75,000 square metres of jungle and over 500 animals together, creates this dazzling eco system.
+Jungle Park is located in the south of Tenerife.

-La Laguna was declared a World Cultural Heritage Sit by UNESCO in 1999, it is the former administrative capital of Tenerife and today, still its religous centre.
+La Laguna was declared a World Cultural Heritage Site by UNESCO in 1999 and is the former administrative capital of Tenerife and today, still its religious centre.
 Monuments and other important buildings line the streets and is a fascinating contrast to the surrounding landscapes.
 Ideal for a day of strolling and a late night out!